AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 Help Commands:
 * `help` - View all commands
-* `help ug` - View commands related to Unit Goods
+* `help ug/` - View commands related to Unit Goods
-* `help g` - View commands related to Goods
+* `help g/` - View commands related to Goods
-* `help o` - View commands related to Orders and Orderlines
+* `help o/` - View commands related to Orders and Orderlines

 ### ***Unit Good Commands***
 A Unit Good is a template of a good.
 A unit good should be added to the warehouse to allow Simplst to know what kind goods will be added to the warehouse later.
-Unit Goods can help Simplst to estimate storage capacity in the future and other predicitive features for future versions.
+Unit Goods can help Simplst estimate storage capacity in the future and other predictive features for future versions.

 A Unit Good contains:
 * Unique SKU